ankit4vision/nz-grocery/API_CLIENT_INTEGRATION_ROADMAP.md

   - Change Password
   - Token Management
   - Error Handling (no page reload on auth errors)
+- Product Reviews Module (Priority 2.5)
+  - List Product Reviews (with filters and sorting)
+  - Submit New Reviews (with authentication)
+  - Calculate and Display Average Rating
+  - Review Rating Integration in ProductInfo
+  - Review Submission with Validation
+  - Auto-refresh Rating on New Review

 ⏳ **In Progress**:
 - Products & Categories Module (Priority 2)